 Portable vs. Stationary

-Hose reels can be attached to a permanent location, such as the side of your house, or on wheels or stakes for portability.
-To decide what will work best for you, consider the size of your landscape.
-Is it a fairly large area, or a patch of grass and a smattering of bushes planted close to the foundation?
+Hose reels can be attached to a permanent location, such as the side of a house, or on wheels or stakes for portability.
+To decide what will work best, consider the size of the landscape.
+Is it a fairly large area or a patch of grass and a smattering of bushes planted close to the foundation?

-If you’ve got a big yard, you may benefit from the mobility of a metal hose reel cart.
-Hoses are heavy and lugging one around is hard work; hose reel carts make the job easier.
-A garden hose stand that you can relocate around the yard might be ideal for a medium yard.
+Users with big yards may benefit from the mobility of a wheeled hose-reel cart.
+Hoses are heavy, and lugging one around is hard work; hose reel carts make the job easier.
+A garden-hose stand that users can relocate around the yard might be ideal for a medium-size yard.

-Alternatively, smaller backyards where the hose easily reaches everything in need of water should be fine with a wall-mounted unit like a hose hanger or a storage box that remains in place.
+Alternatively, smaller backyards where the hose easily reaches everything in need of water should be well served with a wall-mounted unit like a hose hanger or a storage box that remains in place.

 Manual vs. Automatic

-How much work are you willing to put into winding your hose?
-Manual hose reels have a crank that you turn by hand to wind the hose.
-Automatic models have a button on the side of the reel that, when pressed, winds the hose for you.
+How much work the user is willing to put into winding that hose is another factor.
+Manual hose reels have a crank that users turn by hand to wind the hose.
+Automatic models have a button on the side of the reel that, when pressed, winds the hose.
 They’re usually powered by lithium-ion batteries.

 Closed vs. Open Storage

-Folks who prefer to stow the garden hose out of sight should opt for a closed (hideaway) storage hose reel.
+Folks who prefer to stow the garden hose out of sight will want to opt for a closed (hideaway) storage hose reel.
 With these, the hose is enclosed in a container that houses the reel; a lid on top provides access to the hose.

 The most common hose reels are generally made of plastic, fiberglass, aluminum, steel, or resin.